 The low value is the lowest "near-mint" price that a seller on the TCGPlayer seller network is currently listing that card for (near-mint being a card that has no noticeable defects or play-wear).
 There's also the market price, which is based on recent actual sale prices.
 The low price is the absolute minimum that I would list a card for sale.
 But the market price is a safe price to use if you don't mind waiting for cheaper listed copies to sell.

 For Pokemon cards, you'd likely want to use Troll and Toad.
 While Troll and Toad is mostly known for Magic the Gathering cards, they also sell a great many Pokemon cards, as well.
 TCGPlayer does sell some Pokemon cards, but not to the degree that Troll and Toad does.
-The list price on Troll And Toad is generally around the price you'll see cards listed for on EBay.
+The list price on Troll And Toad is generally around the price you'll see cards listed for on EBay anyway.
 You will find that a large number of holographic cards in Pokemon tend to only sell for about $0.50 to $1 USD.
 However, if you go onto EBay and find that card is actually selling for around 2-3 dollars, then it's perhaps worth a shot to sell it.